kormyen/memex/README.md

 **Memex** is a [personal knowledge base](https://scholar.colorado.edu/csci_techreports/931/).

-A bookmarks and notes application to help with storage and overview.
+A bookmarks and notes tool to help with storage and overview.

+Read-only and 'sever-less' for easy sharing.

 <img src='https://raw.githubusercontent.com/kormyen/memex/master/PREVIEW.jpg'/>

-Memex has two modes:

-1. **website** that is read-only and 'sever-less' for easy sharing
-2. **standalone** application for bookmark and note cataloging

 Memex supports: